djheiks/icinga2/README.md

 ## Business Process

 The [Business Process](https://github.com/Icinga/icingaweb2-module-businessprocess) is installed but not enabled by default.
+You can enable it in Icinga Web 2 under Configuration > Modules > businessprocess.

+## Grafana module

-You can enable it in Icinga Web 2 under Configuration > Modules > businessprocess .
+The [Grafana module](https://github.com/Mikesch-mp/icingaweb2-module-grafana) is installed but not enabled by default.
+You can enable it in Icinga Web 2 under Configuration > Modules > grafana.

 ## API Master